CamCove-Crichton/Whiskey-d_Away/README.md

 - Then within my view I used the get_object_or_404 to be able to access the user profile and added it to the context, so I could just print the user out in the template to check it was working
 - I added the form fields into the profile to allow the user to update their mobile number or date of birth, if the user happened to mistakenly put the incorrect contact number or date of birth in
 - I added in the first name, last name and email fields to my profile template, by adding fields to my UserProfileForm from the django User model, so that I could allow the user to update their name, last name and email address which will save to the User profile
+- Then moved onto adding a view and url for the booking_history for the user to be able to see previous bookings

 ### Future Developments